Akash-1612/Akash-1612/README.md

 - 🌱 I’m currently learning **How to sleep and eat at the same time.**

-- 👯 I’m looking to collaborate on **Whatever I can get my hands on.**
+- 👯 I’m looking to collaborate on **Anything with Flutter involved.**

 - 🤝 I’m looking for help with **my ongoing existential crisis.**